Nrealus/django-learning-stack/README.md

 **Bugs or problems, possible improvements in the future or interesting additions** (in no particular order)

 - `.dockerignore` doesn't work...
+- CONCERNING : Too many docker images are created for some reason (and they're huge !)
 - Set up an easy test environment, possibly with `tox`, `bandit`(..?) or other stuff
 - Security cheat sheet : https://snyk.io/blog/python-security-best-practices-cheat-sheet/
 - Add `numpy`, `scipy`, `pandas` to allow for cool math stuff or data science projects